Literary forgery: 20th century to present

 American authors Witter Bynner and Arthur Davison Ficke, both writing under pseudonyms, published Spectra: A Book of Poetic Experiments in 1916.
 They intended it as satire of Imagism.
 The book included a manifesto for an invented "Spectrist" school.
 The hoax was exposed in 1917.

 Ernest Lalor "Ern" Malley was a fictitious poet invented by Australian writers James McAuley and Harold Stewart to lampoon a modernist art and literary movement centered around a journal called Angry Penguins.
 The authors created "Malley's" body of work in one day in 1943 and Angry Penguins devoted an issue to the poet.
 The Ern Malley hoax became the most famous hoax of Australian literary history.

 I, Libertine began as a hoax perpetrated by radio host Jean Shepherd in coordination with his listeners, whom he instructed to contact local bookstores to ask for the "raunchy historical romance" by the fictitious author Frederick R. Ewing, said to be "a retired Royal Naval officer resident in Rhodesia and expert in eighteenth-century erotica."
 The ensuing scandal became so widely known that Ballantine Books commissioned Theodore Sturgeon to make it into a real book, which Ballantine published in 1956.

 Newsday reporter Mike McGrady collaborated with other authors to produce a popular novel "so trashy and irredeemable that it could not be defended on any sort of critical grounds."
 McGrady deemed of its creation, "There will be an unremitting emphasis on sex.
 Also, true excellence in writing will be quickly blue-penciled into oblivion.”
 The result was Naked Came the Stranger by “Penelope Ashe."
 The book was published by Lyle Stuart in 1969.
 It sold 20,000 copies by the time McGrady revealed the hoax, at which point it quickly sold another 90,000 copies.

+John Samuel Humble, known as “Wearside Jack,” carried out a hoax during the investigation of the Yorkshire Ripper murders.
+In 1978 he sent letters and an audio tape to police claiming to be the killer.
+Investigators treated the messages as genuine, diverting attention away from the real murderer, Peter Sutcliffe.
+Humble was obsessed with Jack the Ripper and plagiarized language and phrases from letters sent to police during the investigation of the Whitechapel murders in the 1880s.
+The deception contributed to major investigative errors and remained undiscovered for decades.
+Humble was identified through DNA evidence and convicted in 2006.
+He pleaded guilty to four counts of perverting justice, and at the trial Leeds Crown Court heard allegations that the delays caused by the hoax may have enabled Peter Sutcliffe to murder three additional women.